F.C. Isle of Man: History

+On April 24, 2023, following the conclusion of the recruitment process, the club confirmed that Jones had been appointed to the post full-time with effect from that date.Following the resignation of Jones in September 2025, the club issued a statement to the effect that the appointment of a new manager would be announced in due course.

+An announcement was made the following day, September 24, that Rick Holden would be acting a manager until the end of the 2025-2026 season following which a recruitment process to replace Jones on a fulltime basis would be undertaken.

 Colours and crest

 F.C.
-Isle of Man play their home games in a red, white and black strip, and their away games in blue and white.
+Isle of Man play their home games in a red and black strip with the sponsors logo displayed in white, and their away games in either a blue and white, or green and blue kit.

-In July 2020, the club asked supporters to vote via social media on three different kit options.
+In July 2020, Hope & Glory was announced as the club's kit manufacturer and the club asked supporters to vote via social media on three different kit options.
 After a 10-day voting period, option one was the favourite choice of the official supporters, garnering 55% of the vote.
-Hope & Glory was announced as the club's kit manufacturer.

 On 27 February, F.C.
 Isle of Man unveiled their club crest, stating "In line with the philosophy of our parent company Sporting Club Isle of Man, the crest has been carefully crafted to not only reflect the essence of our Island's history, colours and community but also, importantly, to represent our confident sporting approach."
 Featuring a black raven in an attack posture, one of the island's national birds, synonymous to the Celts and Vikings with battle, intelligence and problem solving.
 The crest also includes red and white colours, which represent the island's sunsets and Manannán's cloak.
 The four water lines represent the four sides of the Island, symbolising unity and community.

 The club's motto, "Bee ny Share" also features on the club's crest and sleeve of the shirt, which is Manx for "Be Better".

-The crest did not include the triskelion of the Island's national flag and coat of arms, which surprised many.
-However the three legs do appear of the back of the shirt.
-In a tweet sporting director Paul Jones stated, "It was in one of the earlier designs but we felt the 3-legs should be for National teams as it's sooo associated with the IOM.
-We also wanted to do things differently and reflect other parts of our heritage - to challenge the norm."
+The crest did not include the triskelion of the Island's national flag and coat of arms.
+In an interview published on the website of the North West Counties Football League, then sporting director Paul Jones stated, "We also decided early on not to use the 3 legs of man.
+This was to ensure we differentiated ourselves from the National teams.
+The 3 legs is subtly included in our kit but we felt being on the badge could send the wrong message.
+We needed to make sure we promote ourselves as a club not a national team."